Computing the Bottleneck Distance between Persistent Homology Transforms: Computing in

 \subsection{Candidate Pruning via Band Refinement and Complexity Analysis}

 As in the 2D case, we maintain a band $(\lambda_1, \lambda_2]$ containing $\dmax$ and process simplices in random order.
 We first apply a pre-refinement to exclude all intra-events from the band.

 \paragraph*{Pre-refinement.} Before processing individual simplices, we refine the band to exclude all intra-events from its interior.
 We call a triple intersection point $\Delta_{\alpha,\sigma} \cap \Delta_{\beta,\tau} \cap \Delta_{\gamma,\rho}$ an \emph{intra-event} if any two of the six involved simplices are equal.
 Let $S$ be the set containing all $O(n^2)$ local maxima of difference surfaces, all $O(n^4)$ local maxima along surface intersection curves, and all intra-event triple intersections.
 Since there are $O(n^5)$ ways to choose 5 distinct simplices and $O(1)$ ways to make two of them equal, we have $|S| = O(n^5)$.
-We use binary search with the decision procedure to find the band $(\lambda_1, \lambda_2]$ containing $d_\infty$ but excluding all values in $S$ from its interior, taking $O(n^5\polylog n)$ time.
+We use binary search with the decision procedure to find the largest value in $S$ that is $< d_\infty$ (setting $\lambda_1$) and the smallest value in $S$ that is $\geq d_\infty$ (setting $\lambda_2$), yielding the band $(\lambda_1, \lambda_2]$ that contains $d_\infty$ but excludes all values of $S$ from its interior.
+This takes $O(n^5\polylog n)$ time.

 \begin{lemma} For fixed $\alpha \in K$, we can test whether any inter-intersection involving $\alpha$ lies in the band $(\lambda_1, \lambda_2]$ in $O(n^4 \log n)$ time. \end{lemma} \begin{proof} Fix $\alpha \in K$ and $\sigma \in K'$, giving the difference surface $\Delta_{\alpha,\sigma}$.
 We seek triple intersection points of the form $\Delta_{\alpha,\sigma} \cap \Delta_{\beta,\tau} \cap \Delta_{\gamma,\rho}$ where $\beta, \gamma \in K \setminus \{\alpha\}$ and $\tau, \rho \in K'$, with the intersection value lying in $(\lambda_1, \lambda_2]$.